deltachat/message-parser/spec.md

 When implementing this make sure to show the user the hidden url in a confirmation dialog to make scamming harder.
 Also show the url as encode punycode to make punycode attacks useless.
 Optionaly a client can implement a system to trust an domain (an "don't ask a again for links on this domain" checkbox in the confirmation dialog)

+url parsing allows all valid urls, no restrictions on schemes, no whitelist is needed, because the format already specifies that it is a link.

 ### Bot `/commands`